vekatze/neut/book/src/terms.md

 // this is equivalent to `(_: int) -> bool`:
 (int) -> bool

-// use a type variable
+// using a type variable
-(a: type, x: a) -> a

-// make the first argument implicit
 <a: type>(x: a) -> a

 // this is equivalent to `<a: _>(x: a) -> a`